A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: A case study: top portal with no mixing between and

-There are many non-collider experiments dedicatedly searching for signals of DM in space and on the Earth which play a very important role in limiting the DM parameter space and in the identification of viable DM models.
-These experiments are devoted to the precise determination of DM relic density as well as to Direct (DD) and Indirect Detection (ID) of DM.
+There are many non-collider experiments dedicated to searching for signals of DM, both in space and on Earth which play a very important role in limiting the DM parameter space and in the identification of viable DM models.
+These experiments are devoted to the precise determination of the DM relic density as well as to DD and ID of DM.
 In particular, the PLANCK experiment has measured the relic density with a precision better than 1\%~\cite{Planck:2018vyg}:

-In our analysis, we will select points that satisfy this constraint, bearing in mind that points which predict a relic density below PLANCK constraint could still be allowed if new sources of DM exist besides $V_D$.
+In our analysis, we will select points that satisfy this constraint, bearing in mind that points which predict a relic density below the PLANCK constraint could still be allowed if new sources of DM exist besides $V_D$.

 For DM DD we use the limits from XENON1T~\cite{XENON:2018voc}.
-The XENON1T experiment provides the most stringent upper limit (compared to LUX (2017) and Panda-X (2017), see Fig.5 in the reference \cite{XENON:2018voc}).
-Afterwards, we will refer to the DD limit as the one from XENON1T.
-The result from XENON1T is reported as DM-nucleon's cross-section as a function of DM mass with the range of $M_{DM}=[60,1000]$ GeV.
-We have evaluated the DM spin-independent cross-section off proton by using the {\sc micrOMEGAs} package.
-In order to compare {\sc micrOMEGAs}' result with XENON1T limit, we rescale the cross-section by
+The XENON1T experiment provides the most stringent upper limit (compared to LUX (2017) and Panda-X (2017), see fig. 5 in the reference \cite{XENON:2018voc}).
+XENON1T provides the limit on DM-nucleon's cross-section vs DM mass at $90\%$ C.L. together with the detector's efficiency as a function of nuclear recoil energy.
+We have evaluated the DM-nucleon scattering cross section and converted it into the number of events by taking in account the efficiency of the XENON1T detector.
+This allowed us to find the corresponding p-value for the signal.
+The calculation was performed using a modified version of {\sc micrOMEGAs} package which allowed us to correctly evaluate DM DD rates from the loop-induced $\gamma(Z)$-$V_D$-$V_D$ interactions.
+We have scaled the number of registered events if the corresponding relic density is less than the measured value as follows: